Host a simple webpage in WinForms with CEFSharp

 There's a library called CEF that makes it possible to embed a Chromium browser in an application, and another library called CEFSharp that wraps the first one to use with the .NET Framework.
 With that combo, we can host HTML content inside WinForms.
 I've used CEFSharp before, and it's really powerful once you get the hang of it.
 Like everything in life, there's a learning curve.
 Time to dig in.

-Fire up a new WinForms app or check out my sample on GitHub.
-Search for CEFSharp in the NuGet gallery, and add the one for WinForms.
+Fire up a new WinForms app, then search for CEFSharp in the NuGet gallery and add the one for WinForms.

 After a few moments and some output in the bottom pane, you'll see a few references on the right and a couple new design components in the toolbox on the left.
 If you're one of those people who customizes everything, then check for output on the top, references on the left, and the components on your other monitor.